 Our Favorite, and What’s Right for You

-There are companies that prefer one model to another, just like there are companies that are able to successfully utilize all three options.
+Some companies prefer one model to another, just like there are companies that can successfully utilize all three options.
 And there may be reasons why our favorite model isn’t the right one for you.

-With a single-source agency working as an extension of your client’s internal marketing teams, option #3 is the model we see most frequently leading to success.
+With a single-source agency working as an extension of your brand’s internal marketing teams, option #3 is the model we see most frequently leading to success.

 Option #3 eliminates conflict and promotes accountability.
 It builds collaborative environments, providing the internal expertise your agency team needs to deliver success without placing unreasonable demands on your executive team’s time.

 While the choice is yours, you can avoid the “too big,” “too soft,” and” too cold” marketing options with this “just right” model.

 Although we can perform all three models, Echo-Factory has pursued a model where the marketing agency extends your team.
 This model works best for brands with growth goals (e.g., leads, revenue, awareness) while retaining complete marketing control.
 This model also enables the brand to develop customer intimacy as a value discipline supporting retention and improving customer lifetime value.